 Instructions

-• Salt the Turkey.
-Pat the turkey breast dry and season with kosher salt on both sides (be sure to carefully lift the skin up and season with salt underneath as well.)
-Set aside at room temprature for 30 minutes BUT, if you have the time, chill the turkey in fridge uncovered for 2 hours or overnight (see notes).
+- Salt the turkey.
+Pat the turkey breast dry and season with kosher salt on both sides (be sure to carefully lift the skin up and salt underneath as well.)
+Set aside at room temperature for 30 minutes or, if you have the time, in the fridge uncovered for 2 hours or overnight.
+If you do chill the turkey, take it out of the refrigerator and set it aside at room temperature while you preheat the oven.

-• Roast the grapes.
-Preheat the oven to 450 degrees F. Add the grapes to a 9 ½ x 13 baking pan (mine is cast iron like this one).
-Toss with a little extra virgin olive oil and salt.
-Roast in the heated oven for 15 minutes, then remove from heat and transfer the grapes to a plate for now.
-Leave the oven on.
+- Roast the grapes.
+Arrange a rack in the center of the oven and preheat it to 450°F. Add the grapes to a 9 1/2 x 13 baking pan.
+Toss them with a little extra virgin olive oil and salt.
+Roast in the heated oven for 15 minutes, until slightly softened.
+Transfer the grapes to a plate.
+Set the pan aside and leave the oven on.

-• Flavor the Turkey with the Spice Mixture, Garlic and Fresh Parsley.
-In a small bowl, mix together the spices.
-Season turkey with spice mixture on all sides (again, carefully lift skin and rub spice mixture underneath.)
-In a large bowl, combine garlic, parsley and about ⅓ to ½ cup extra virgin olive oil.
-Add the turkey into the bowl and apply the garlic and parsley mixture all over (again, very important to apply mixture underneath the skin.)
+- Season the turkey.
+In a small bowl, mix together the allspice, paprika, black pepper, and nutmeg.
+Season turkey with the spice mixture on all sides.
+Carefully lift skin and rub spice mixture underneath.
+In a large, shallow bowl, combine the minced garlic, parsley and about 1/3 to 1/2 cup extra virgin olive oil.
+Mix well.
+Add the turkey to the bowl and gently press the garlic and parsley mixture all over (again, apply the mixture underneath the skin).

-• Assemble the Turkey Breast in the Pan.
-In the same pan you used earlier, add the shallots and celery to make a bed for the turkey.
-Simply season with kosher salt and drizzle a little extra virgin olive oil.
-Place the turkey breast on top.
+- Prep the vegetables.
+In the same pan in which you roasted the grapes, add the shallots and celery.
+Season the vegetables with kosher salt and a drizzle of extra virgin olive oil.
+Place the turkey breast on top, skin side up.

-• Roast the Turkey Breast.
-Put the turkey pan on the middle rack of the heated oven and immediately turn the heat down to 350 degrees F. Roast for up to 45 minutes or until its internal temperature registers somewhere between 150 to 155 degrees F. Check occassionally, if at some point during roasting, you notice the turkey skin turning too dark, cover it with foil and continue roasting.
+- Roast the turkey breast.
+Put the turkey in the oven and immediately turn the heat down to 350°F. Roast the turkey, checking it occasionally; if at some point you notice the turkey skin browning too much, cover it with foil.

-• Remove from Oven and Let Rest Briefly Before Serving.
-Cover the turkey loosley with foil and let turkey rest undisturbed for about 15 minutes before slicing through to serve.
-The turkey meat will continue to cook and its internal temparture should rise to 165 degrees F.
+- Rest the turkey.
+Cover the turkey loosely with foil and let it rest undisturbed for about 15 minutes.
+The turkey meat will continue to cook and its internal temperature should rise to 165°F.

 Video